Springfield Splendor: Production

 The episode was scheduled to be the season 29 premiere.
 However, "The Serfsons" took its place and the episode aired the week after.
 On October 12, Matt Selman tweeted a video of a cut opening scene from the episode.
 The scene sees a dream in Homer's head where he's on a show called "Dream Date".
 He has three women to choose from; the friendly stewardess who winked at him 23 years ago, She-Hulk or the sexy ketchup bottle from the commercial he likes.
 Homer chooses the ketchup bottle, but then She-Hulk smashes her apart.
 Homer and She-Hulk then go out on a date, using the broken bottle of ketchup to dip food in.

+This is the first episode credited to co-writer Miranda Thompson, wife of co-writer Tim Long.
+Martin Short was cast as an eccentric theater director who turns a graphic novel written by Lisa and drawn by Marge into a musical.
+Rachel Bloom was cast as a student psychologist.
+Writer Dan Harmon appeared as himself.
+Cartoonists Alison Bechdel, Roz Chast, and Marjane Satrapi appeared as themselves.
+Bechdel recorded her lines on the Fox lot and was directed by Long.
+Thompson and Long also showed her the writers room.

+Cultural references

+The episode title is a reference to the comic book series American Splendor.
+Lisa's graphic novel Sad Girl is a reference to Bechdel's book Fun Home.
+The disaster at the opening of Frenel's play refers to the issues of the play Spider-Man: Turn Off the Dark.
+Dan Harmon's story circle in the community college class is a reference to his community college based sitcom, Community, his firing and rehiring, and the show moving to Yahoo Screen, as well as his script writing method.